emdonahue/svec/README.md

 	join - Concatenates numerical values with the same indices together for further processing (summation, multiplication, etc.) scale - Scale all elements by a constant sum - Element-wise sum
-	word2vec - Computes matrix of log pointwise mutual information scores from a stream of whitespace-separated tokens that approximate word2vec embeddings.
-File must be seekable.
+	word2vec - Computes matrix of log pointwise mutual information scores from the co occurrence matrix of a stream of whitespace-separated tokens that approximates word2vec embeddings.
 ```